mungaben/applications-report-system/README.md

 ---

 This README provides a comprehensive guide to setting up and using the Applications Report System.
-Adjust the content as needed to fit your specific project details.